-Austin's Mount Bonnell is one of Austin's oldest tourist attractions being documented as far back as 1850.
-It is the highest point within Austin City Limits at 785 feet, but is actually smaller than Mt.
+Mount Bonnell in Austin, TX is one of Austin's oldest tourist attractions being documented as far back as 1850.
+It is the highest point within Austin City Limits at 785 feet.
+It's actually a little smaller than Mt.
 Larson directly across from Mt.
-Bonnell but located in West Lake Hills.
-A wonderful place to picnic in the sun, Mt.
-Bonnell contains views of Lake Austin and the Pennybacker or 360 Bridge as well as wonderful vistas of downtown.
+Bonnell is technically not located Austin, but the city of West Lake Hills.
+It offers great views of downtown, a pleasant yet manageable hike up some stairs, a charming outdoor area for picnics in the sun, and some great views of Pennybacker Bridge (also known as 360 bridge).
 The area is a short hike from the road and there is no entrance fee.
-It's a great place to catch a picnic and enjoy some amazing views!
+It has a curfew that limits visitors to the hours of 5am to 10pm.

 Austin Duck Adventures offers a combined land and water tour of Austin sights with amphibious vehicles.
 It's the ultimate Austin adventure.

 Inner Space Cavern outside of Austin, TX offers an adventure into an exciting cavern below the earth's surface filled with history, mystery and chemistry!

 Barton Springs Pool in Austin's favorite swimming hole.
 Located on the edge of Zilker Park its a great place to escape the heat and enjoy the outdoors.

 Hamilton Pool has been providing Austin residents with a fantastic watering hole just a short 30 minutes outside of town.

 Austin Water Bikes rentals and tours is the premier way to view Lady Bird Lake in gorgeous downtown Austin.
 You and your friends or family can explore the lake area, taking in all the sights and sounds that downtown Austin has to offer.